Madeline Y. Hsu: Research and writing

 Hsu's work in Chinese American and Asian American history has been well received, with her first two books, Dreaming of Gold, Dreaming of Home (2000) and The Good Immigrants (2015), given the History Book Award by the Association for Asian American Studies in 2002 and 2017, respectively.

 Dreaming of Gold, Dreaming of Home, based on her PhD dissertation, studies the lives of Chinese men working in the US during the era of Chinese Exclusion, and their transnational connections with their home villages.
 While Chinese laborers were racially targeted as unwelcome immigrants up until the 1940s and 1950s, her second book, The Good Immigrants, focuses on the recruitment of Chinese students who were seen as benefiting both China and the extension of U.S. influence abroad.
 During World War II, their high levels of education and attainments made them attractive as “good” immigrants.
 This shift to “brain drain” policies became permanent with the Immigration and Nationality Act of 1965 which consolidated the transformation of many Asians, and especially Chinese, from “yellow peril” to "model minorities".

-The Good Immigrants received several other honors including the 2016 Robert H. Ferrell Book Prize; the 2015 Theodore J. Saloutos Book Award; the 2015 Chinese American Librarians Association Award for non-fiction; and named as an 2014-2015 Asian Pacific American Librarians Association Adult Non-Fiction Honor Book.
+The Good Immigrants received several other honors including the 2016 Robert H. Ferrell Book Prize; the 2015 Theodore J. Saloutos Book Award; the 2015 Chinese American Librarians Association Award for non-fiction; and named as a 2014–2015 Asian Pacific American Librarians Association Adult Non-Fiction Honor Book.

-Hsu is the lead scholar for “Immigration History," a curriculum project cosponsored by IEHS, the NEH, and UT Austin for high school teachers of U.S. history and civics, as well as for general audiences.
+Hsu is the lead scholar for “Teach Immigration History," a curriculum project cosponsored by IEHS, the NEH, and UT Austin for high school teachers of U.S. history and civics, as well as for general audiences.
 The website provides an 80-item chronology of key events, laws, and court rulings that are further explained by a dozen thematic lesson plans on topics such as citizenship, an overview of major laws, gender and immigration, and migration within the Americas.